About the profile areas

-The WSROC Region is served by the Hills Motorway (M2), the Western Motorway (M4), the South Western Motorway (M5), Westlink (M7), the Cumberland Highway, the Great Western Highway, the Hume Highway, Bells Line of Road, the Bankstown Airport, the Katoomba airfield, numerous railway lines and bus services and several ferries.
+The WSROC Region is served by the Western Motorway (M4), the South Western Motorway (M5), Westlink (M7), the Cumberland Highway, the Great Western Highway, the Hume Highway, Bells Line of Road, the Katoomba airfield and numerous railway lines and bus services.

-Major features of the Region include Sydney Olympic Park, Eastern Creek International Karting Raceway, Sydney Dragway, Valentine Sports Park (Football NSW State Headquarters), Dunc Gray Velodrome, Penrith Stadium, Sydney International Shooting Centre, Sydney International Regatta Centre, Penrith Whitewater Stadium, various National Parks (Blue Mountains, Cattai, Georges River, Scheyville, Wollemi and Yengo), various Regional Parks (Leacock, Mirambeena, Penrith Lakes, Rouse Hill, Wianamatta, Wolli Creek and Yellomundee), Western Sydney Parklands, various Nature Reserves (Agnes Banks, Castlereagh, Gulguer, Kemps Creek, Mulgoa and Windsor Downs), Deepwater Park, Bents Basin State Conservation Area, Parr State Conservation Area, Chipping Norton Lakes, Lake Parramatta, Penrith Lakes Scheme, Katoomba Scenic World, TAFE NSW South Western Sydney Institute (Bankstown, Chullora, Granville, Lidcombe, Liverpool, Miller and Padstow Colleges), TAFE NSW Western Sydney Institute (Blacktown, Blue Mountains, Mount Druitt, Nepean, Nirimba and Richmond Colleges), The University of Sydney (Cumberland Campus, John Bruce Pye Farm and Wolverton Farm), Western Sydney University (Bankstown, Blacktown, Hawkesbury, Parramatta and Penrith Campuses and Westmead Precinct), the Bankstown CBD, the Liverpool CBD, the Parramatta CBD, the Penrith CBD, RAAF Base Glenbrook, RAAF Base Richmond, Holsworthy Barracks, Lancer Barracks, Defence Establishment Orchard Hills, Cobham Juvenile Justice Centre, Emu Plains Correctional Centre, John Morony Correctional Complex, Parklea Correctional Centre, Silverwater Correctional Complex, several rivers (Cooks, Georges, Hawkesbury, Nepean and Parramatta) and numerous sporting facilities, golf clubs, aquatic centres, museums, hospitals, parks and reserves.
+Major features of the Region include Sydney Olympic Park, Eastern Creek International Karting Raceway, Penrith Stadium, Penrith Whitewater Stadium, Sydney Dragway, Sydney International Equestrian Centre, Sydney International Regatta Centre, Sydney International Shooting Centre, Sydney Motorsport Park, Valentine Sports Park (Football NSW State Headquarters), various National Parks (Blue Mountains, Cattai, Scheyville, Wollemi and Yeong), several Regional Parks (Leacock, Penrith Lakes, Rouse Hill, Wianamatta and Yellomundee), Western Sydney Parklands, various Nature Reserves (Agnes Banks, Castlereagh, Gulguer, Kemps Creek, Mulgoa and Windsor Downs), Bents Basin State Conservation Area, Parr State Conservation Area, Chipping Norton Lakes, Lake Parramatta, Penrith Lakes Scheme, Katoomba Scenic World, Featherdale Wildlife Park, Norman Lindsay Gallery & Museum, Crago Observatory, TAFE NSW South Western Sydney Institute (Granville, Lidcombe, Liverpool and Miller Colleges), TAFE NSW Western Sydney Institute (Blacktown, Blue Mountains, Mount Druitt, Nepean, Nirimba and Richmond Colleges), The University of Sydney (Cumberland Campus, John Bruce Pye Farm and Wolverton Farm), Western Sydney University (Blacktown, Hawkesbury, Parramatta and Penrith Campuses and Westmead Precinct), the Fairfield CBD, the Liverpool CBD, the Parramatta CBD, the Penrith CBD, RAAF Base Glenbrook, RAAF Base Richmond, Holsworthy Barracks, Lancer Barracks, Newington Armory, Defence Establishment Orchard Hills, Cobham Juvenile Justice Centre, Emu Plains Correctional Centre, John Morony Correctional Complex, Parklea Correctional Centre, Silverwater Correctional Complex, several rivers (Georges, Hawkesbury, Nepean and Parramatta) and numerous sporting facilities, golf clubs, aquatic centres, museums, hospitals, parks and reserves.

-The original inhabitants of the WSROC Region were the Bidjigal, Cabrogal, Darkinjung, Dharug, Gundungura and Gweagal Aboriginal people.
+The original inhabitants of the WSROC Region were the Cabrogal, Darkinjung, Dharug and Gundungurra Aboriginal people.

 The WSROC Region includes the eight local government areas of Blacktown City, Blue Mountains City, Cumberland Council, Fairfield City, Hawkesbury City, Liverpool City, the City of Parramatta and Penrith City.